 The Chandler City Council approved the selection of Maricopa Ambulance as its ambulance service partner during its regularly scheduled meeting on March 25 following a competitive bid process.
-Pending final negotiations and approval from the Arizona Department of Health Services, the four-year contract will begin in January 2022 with the option for three additional one-year renewals.
+Pending final negotiations, the four-year contract will begin in January 2022 with the option for three additional one-year renewals.

 As part of the ambulance service agreement, Maricopa Ambulance will staff seven ambulances during day-time hours with one emergency medical technician (EMT) to support Chandler’s emergency medical services (EMS).
 The Chandler Fire Department will provide one firefighter paramedic to deliver advanced life support services.